gingi-kon/Smart-Auto-irrigation/README.md

 Hardware required

-Splash proof case Capacitive Soil moisture sensor 5v Relay 240v Submersible Pump with ext power Microcontroller - Nodemcu USB power supply (ext battery) Screen
+Splash proof case
+Capacitive Soil moisture sensor
+5v Relay 240v Submersible
+Water Pump with ext power
+Microcontroller - Nodemcu
+USB power supply (ext battery)
+Screen

 Stage setting via MQTT (Vegitative or Bloom)
 This setting allows the device to change the level at which the pump will activate.